E3AD: An Emotion-Aware Vision-Language-Action Model for Human-Centric End-to-End Autonomous Driving: Methodology

-\textbf{Human-centric Verbal Feedback.} To mitigate passengers' ``black-box'' anxiety, E3AD provides verbal feedback $\hat{r}$ after planning the waypoints.
+\textbf{Human-centric Verbal Feedback.} To mitigate the ``black-box'' anxiety of passengers, E3AD provides verbal feedback $\hat{r}$ after planning the waypoints.
 We employ the trained Qwen2.5-VL backbone to generate this response.
 Specifically, the model is guided by structured prompts, conditioning the generation of $\hat{r}$ on the complete output of the VLA pipeline: the predicted emotion state $\hat{e}$, the grounded target $\hat{b}$, and the planned waypoints $\hat{\tau}$.
-The feedback policy adapts tone, length, and specificity to emotion and urgency: for calm states, it offers brief confirmations, whereas for high arousal, it produces direct, time-critical guidance.
-This verbal feedback loop improves transparency and user trust by aligning language, planned motion, and passenger emotion, transforming the AV from an opaque tool into a human-centric agent.
+The response policy adapts tone, length, and specificity to emotion and urgency: for calm states, it offers brief confirmations, whereas for high arousal, it produces direct, time-critical guidance.
+This emotion-aware feedback loop transforms the AV from an opaque tool into a human-centric agent.